official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 33. In a telegram about France‑US relations on 24 July, Sir John advised that the French Government wanted a better dialogue with the US and that “for EU and

-7 Manuscript comment Rycroft on Minute Rycroft to Prime Minister, 31 July 2002, ‘Iraq: Background Papers’.
+[^7]: Manuscript comment Rycroft on Minute Rycroft to Prime Minister, 31 July 2002, ‘Iraq: Background
-8 Letter Rycroft to McDonald, 23 July 2002, ‘Iraq Prime Minister’s Meeting, 23 July: Follow Up’.
+[^8]: Letter Rycroft to McDonald, 23 July 2002, ‘Iraq Prime Minister’s Meeting, 23 July: Follow Up’.
-9 Letter Davies to Rycroft, 30 July 2002, ‘Iraq: Attitudes of Regional States and EU Partners’ attaching Paper ‘Military Action against Iraq: Attitudes of EU Countries’.
+[^9]: Letter Davies to Rycroft, 30 July 2002, ‘Iraq: Attitudes of Regional States and EU Partners’ attaching

 97

-3.4 | Development of UK strategy and options, late July to 14 September 2002transatlantic reasons we have a strong interest in encouraging the French down this road”.10 France was worried that the US wished to “free itself of external constraints and its readiness to consider short‑term and military solutions do not add up to a coherent and sustainable approach to international problems”.
+3.4 | Development of UK strategy and options, late July to 14 September 2002transatlantic reasons we have a strong interest in encouraging the French down this road”.[^10] France was worried that the US wished to “free itself of external constraints and its readiness to consider short‑term and military solutions do not add up to a coherent and sustainable approach to international problems”.
 It particularly feared “the consequences of an attack on Iraq”.

-34. Subsequently on 26 July, Sir John advised that France would be “difficult to bring on board for action against Iraq” for the reasons he had set out in his telegram of 19 February (see Section 3.2).11 But “despite opposition in the French media and public”, there was:
+34. Subsequently on 26 July, Sir John advised that France would be “difficult to bring on board for action against Iraq” for the reasons he had set out in his telegram of 19 February (see Section 3.2).[^11] But “despite opposition in the French media and public”, there was:

 “… a better chance with [President] Chirac and his new team in place – particularly